daytonn/matchbook/README.markdown

 ## About
-Matchbook is a Codeigniter library that manages html script, stylesheet and image assets.
+Matchbook is a Codeigniter library that manages script, stylesheet and image assets.
 It provides an API to the &lt;head&gt; content and includes helpers to work with script, stylesheet and image assets in your views.

 ## Installation
 * Copy libraries/matchbook.php into your Codeigniter application's "libraries" folder